 Speaking at the launch, Dr Deena Elsori, Head of Department of Applied Sciences and Mathematics at ADU, said: “The happiness course is a fruitful outcome of several rigorous workshops and training programs for our faculty members on the concept and notion of happiness.
 Faculty members participating in the training sessions examined ways to develop individual happiness, understand the fundamentals of positive psychology, and how to transfer this learning into their roles as educators.
 We are confident that this first-of-its-kind course will help our students focus better on their individual well-being.”

-ADU student Ghaid Mari Ghazi, said: “I opted to enroll for this course as I am keen to learn how to live in the moment, stay more optimistic/positive about life and spread happiness around me.
+ADU student Ghaid Mari Ghazi, said: “I opted to for this course as I am keen to learn how to live in the moment, stay more optimistic/positive about life and spread happiness around me.
 This course gives me a valuable opportunity to understand the science and figure out how to apply the techniques in our everyday lives.”

 Leandro Meneghetti, another ADU student added: “This course is largely pragmatic and includes programs, interactions, group activities, games and practical homework.
-We are taught how to apply our strengths, positive emotions, meaningful engagements and relationships, as well as sense of accomplishment in promoting well-being and maintaining happiness.”
+We are taught how to apply our strengths, positive emotions, meaningful engagements and relationships, as well as of accomplishment in promoting well-being and maintaining happiness.”

-Fiona Barron, part-time faculty member at ADU, has significant regional experience pioneering academic and corporate well-being programs, and is credited with developing and conducting the course, said “I began the course by asking the students about their expectations and what they want to achieve by undertaking this experience.
+Fiona Barron, faculty member at ADU, has significant regional experience pioneering academic and corporate well-being programs, and is credited with developing and conducting the course, said “I began the course by asking the students about their expectations and what they want to achieve by undertaking this experience.
 The feedback I received revolved around ways to increase self-confidence and positive energy, while dealing with stress, live in the moment and remain content.
 By giving students some empowering tools, we hope to enable them to grow into stronger and more confident young adults that lead a happier and more balanced life.”